dmolin/fofed-foogleplay-backbone/README.md

 Foogle Play Single Page Application (Backbone.js)
 ==========================================================================

-This is a very small and super simple project that was develop for my course "Foundations of Front-End Development" [here](http://train.codingshack.com), to teach students how to build a Single Page Application with Backbone.js.
+This is a very small and super simple project that was developed for my course "Foundations of Front-End Development" [here](http://train.codingshack.com), to teach students how to build a Single Page Application with Backbone.js.

 No build tools, nor automation or optmiziations are present, being a simple project aiming at illustrating how a Backbone application is developed from concept to finish, dealing with view lifecycle management, routing and Unit Testing.